Two Reasons to Exercise and Two Reasons to Stay Home

 When Workouts Help and When They Hurt

 One of the secrets of success is consistency.
 That's true for a job, a relationship and your health.
-Keep doing the work, every day on a regular basis to succeed.
+Keep doing the work, every day regularly to succeed.
 For a strong body, that means sticking to a workout schedule.
 But some days you just don't feel like going to the gym.
 Here are two times it's OK to take the day off and two more when exercise can make things better.

 Skip the gym if you drank too much caffeine.
 According to Health Canada, the average healthy adult shouldn't drink more than 400-450 mg. of caffeine daily.
 That's roughly the amount of caffeine you'll find in two 12 ounce cups of coffee.
 If you drink too much, you can experience nausea, dizziness and stomach problems.
 Working out can make those problems worse.

 Excess caffeine can also interfere with the workout itself.
 Doing exercises like intervals require that you elevate your heart rate, then let it slow down to recover.
 Too much caffeine can keep your heart rate artificially elevated the entire time, hindering your recovery.
 If you've had too much, skip the workout and make a plan to cut back on caffeine.